Home » COMMUNICATION & RELATIONSHIPS » Probing Questions for Icebreakers & Goal Setting

 Probing Questions for Icebreakers & Goal Setting

 Many trainers like to start with a stimulating question to break the ice, foster introductions, help participants get to know each other, and reduce tension.
-Trainers from around the world contributed to this excellent list of opening questions.
+Trainers from around the world contributed to this excellent list of opening icebreaker questions.

-Questions about you
+Icebreaker Questions about you

 - What are you most proud of in your life?